Privacy Policy

 Article X — Cookies, Analytics, and “Do Not Track”

-Whereas, limited telemetry may be necessary for function and safety:
+Whereas, limited telemetry may be necessary for functionality and security:

 Resolved, That—